One Big Winner of Kremlin-Wagner Clash? The Dictator Next Door.

 Late on Saturday evening, as fears were heightening over a potential clash between Wagner troops, who were within 125 miles of Moscow, and Russian soldiers, Lukashenko’s press service issued an announcement: The Belarusian president had found “an absolutely profitable and acceptable option for resolving the situation.”

-Shortly thereafter, Prigozhin announced that a column of his fighters that had ridden 570 miles from southern Russia was turning around and going home.
+Shortly thereafter, Prigozhin announced that a column of his fighters that had ridden about 500 miles from southern Russia was turning around and going home.

 As part of the deal, the criminal case opened against Prigozhin for organizing an armed insurrection would be dropped, Wagner troops would not face charges and Prigozhin would leave Russia for Belarus, the Kremlin’s spokesperson said.
 His whereabouts Sunday were not known.